RobotComponents/RobotComponents-Documentation/docs/Code Generation/RAPID Generator.md

 [**Actions**]({{ site.baseurl }}{% link docs/Parameters/Actions/Action.md %}) **(A):** Defines declarations and instructions for the RAPID program module based on a list of ordered actions.
 All available action components can be found in the category [Code Generation]({{ site.baseurl }}{% link docs/Code Generation/index.md %}).

+**Update (U):** Only if set to true, the RAPID program and system modules will be generated.
+To increase performance, only update when changes were made.
+It is recommended to toggle this input parameter with a button.

+## **Variable Input Parameters**

+Through the right-click menu of the component the following variable input parameters can be added:

 **Program Name (PN):** Defines the RAPID program module name based on a text value.
 If unset, the default value will be `MainModule`.

 **System Name (SN):** Defines the RAPID system module name based on a text value.
 If unset, the default value will be `BASE`.

+**Procedure Name (PN):** Defines the RAPID procedure name based on a text value.
+If unset, the default value will be `main`.

 **Custom System Code (CSC):** Additional custom code lines for the RAPID system module defined as a list of text values.

-**Update (U):** Only if set to true, the RAPID program and system modules will be generated.
-To increase performance, only update when changes were made.
-It is recommended to toggle this input parameter with a button.

 ## **Output Parameters**